carpentries-incubator/machine-learning-novice-sklearn/episodes/06-dimensionality-reduction.md

 ![](fig/pca_labelled.png){alt='Reduction using PCA'}

 PCA has done a valiant effort to reduce the dimensionality of our problem from 64D to 2D while still retaining some of our key structural information.
 We can see that the digits `0`,`1`,`4`, and `6` cluster up reasonably well even using a simple k-means test.
 However it does look like there is still quite a bit of overlap between the remaining digits, especially for the digits `5` and `8`.
-The clustering is from perfect in the largest "blob", but not a bad effort from PCA given the substantial dimensionality reduction.
+The clustering is far from perfect in the largest "blob", but not a bad effort from PCA given the substantial dimensionality reduction.

 It's worth noting that PCA does not handle outlier data well primarily due to global preservation of structural information, and so we will now look at a more complex form of learning that we can apply to this problem.